XTreePath: A generalization of XPath to handle real world structural variation: Introduction

+Figure \ref{fig:TPath} gives an example of XTreePath.
+We start by finding the least common ancestor of the nodes of interest (product name, price, etc) and extract a relative XPath as well as the nodes of the DOM for every step of that XPath.
+We then use this XTreePath with our Recursive Tree Matching method which performs a heuristic graph search in the target DOM to find the most similar sub-trees to those in the training data.
+Because we are matching sub-trees we can handle large horizontal and vertical shifts as long as some unique traits about the DOM are preserved.

-Figure \ref{fig:overview} gives the overview of our proposed XTPath method.
-XTPath is designed to complement XPath but does not replace it.
+Furthermore, XTreePath is compatible by design, which complements XPath but does not replace it.
 We only utilize the recursive tree matching lookup process after an XPath has failed, which minimizes runtime.
-This allows an XPath-based method to adopt XTPath without sacrificing existing speed or quality.
+This allows an XPath-based method to adopt XTreePath without sacrificing existing speed or quality.
 Existing research has discovered many methods to construct robust XPaths a priori.
 Our presented method can exist in parallel with these methods as they are continually advanced in order to achieve better overall accuracy.